 Untreated dental disease can lead to other serious consequences.
 Dental plaque is composed of a bacterial film on the teeth.
 It hardens to form tartar and calculus.
 The gums become inflamed in response to this (called gingivitis).
 Untreated gingivitis causes gum loss (gingival recession) and eventual weakening of the periodontal ligament, which leads to tooth mobility and loss.
 Infection can spread into the jaw, causing a tooth root abscess or throughout the body and affect other organs including the heart.
 Dental disease is also very painful, as some of you probably have experienced.

 After your pet’s dental exam or cleaning if required, a home-care program may be recommended to prevent dental disease.
 The gold standard in dental care is daily brushing.
 It does require patient training using gradual conditioning with lots of positive reinforcement.
-See the video link attached of young Elsie the poodle having her teeth cleaned and notice how many treats she is getting.
+This method of dental care is used by zookeepers for tigers and other large cats, so we feel confident that you can do it too!

 If brushing is not for you, then there are many other ways of helping to keep teeth clean.
 Chewing on hard food performs a mechanical type of scaling.
 Dental chews may help too, as long as your pet chews them properly.
-Bones are a popular tool, but come with many provisos (not too hard, not too small, not cooked, not left out too long etc.).
+Bones are a popular tool, but come with many provisos (not too hard, not too small, not cooked, not left out too long, etc.).
 There are some additives for food or water that claim to prevent plaque from forming.
 Talk to your vet if in doubt about what dental product is best for your pet.

-Call 46476199 for an appointment.
+Call our friendly team on (02) 4647 6199 for an appointment.